 The answer: Cattle, of course.

 Fall calving cows, to be specific.
 Over the last decade, the herd has grown from 22 cows purchased from Rathbun Angus, to a closed herd of over 700 Angus mother cows.
 In 2019 Stokrose added "The Ranch" near Edwall to accommodate their cattle business expansion.
 In November 2020, Stokrose held the first annual Angus seedstock sale at the Rathbun sale barn in Moses Lake.
-With a strong line up of bulls and a pen of heifers to offer, the successes of 2020 laid the ground work for Aaron to traverse the northwest delivering bulls all winter, and preparing the the 2nd Annual Stokrose Angus sale, scheduled for November 4, 2021.
+The successes of that first offering laid the ground work for Aaron to now traverse the northwest delivering bulls all winter, and prepare an annual Stokrose Angus sale, scheduled for the first Thursday of November each year.